Select your cookie preferences

 How Amazon QuickSight works - Amazon QuickSight

 Using Amazon QuickSight, you can access data and prepare it for use in reporting.
 It saves your prepared data either in SPICE memory or as a direct query.
 You can use a variety of data sources for analysis.
-When you create an analysis, the typical workflow looks like this:
+When you create an analysis, the typical workflow looks the following illustration:

 1. Create a new analysis.